 • Collaborate openly and honestly with others

-Barb emphasizes government efficiency, citizen outreach, and maintaining good working relationships with all of Delaware County’s elected officials and leaders.
+Barb emphasizes government efficiency, citizen outreach, and maintaining good working relationships with all of Delaware County’s elected officials and state and local leaders.
 She envisions our county as one unified, dynamic and growing community.

 She is also a leader for Delaware County’s “Stepping Up Initiative,” modeled on a national program that reduces the number of non-violent offenders with mental illness in our jails and prisons while providing them with proper recovery treatment in a cost-effective manner.
 Towards that goal Barb serves on the Justice and Public Safety Steering Committee of the National Association of Counties, based in Washington, D.C.
 She also chairs the Justice and Public Safety Committee of the County Commissioners’ Association of Ohio.